paulsally/SPITBRAN-postprocessing/README.md

 # MITgcm-BFM postprocessing

 MITgcm-BFM postprocessing contains scripts for comparing model output files with Copernicus Marine data (Reanalysis and Observations).
+- map_var_compare_layers.py
+    - plots maps side by side of variable of interest at depth index 0 and depth index 1.
+Tested with temperature (input temp for thetao) and salinity (input so).
+Also plots map of difference.
+- map_var_day.py
+    - plots maps side by side of CMEMS Reanalysis and MITgcm-BFM output.
+Tested with temp and so.
+-plot_sst_year.py
+    - plots evolution in time of sst for given year.
-- plot_cmems_mitgcm_var_values_point_month.py
+- plot_var_values_point_month.py
     - plots the evolution in time of the values of a variable of interest in one point.
-The script has been tested with var temp (thetao in CMEMS Reanalysis and MITgcm and analysed_sst in CMEMS Observations)
+Tested with var temp (thetao in CMEMS Reanalysis and MITgcm and analysed_sst in CMEMS Observations) and so (salinity).

 ## Prerequisites
 - Create a conda environment with the following packages: